Barack Obama 2008 presidential election victory speech: References in the speech

 Obama proclaimed, "It's been a long time coming, but ... change has come to America", an allusion to the Sam Cooke song "A Change Is Gonna Come".

 Obama also made a reference to a prospective presidential pet for his daughters.

 Sasha and Malia ...
 I love you both more than you can imagine.
 And you have earned the new puppy that's coming with us ... to the White House.

 Issues

-Obama spoke of the core issues facing the United States at the time, among them the economy, and the Iraq War.
+Obama spoke of the core issues facing the United States at the time, among them the 2008 financial crisis, and the Iraq War.